Justin Turner Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox and Justin Turner, who went 0-for-4 last time out, take on Jose Berrios and the Toronto Blue Jays at Fenway Park, Monday at 7:10 PM ET.
+The Boston Red Sox and Justin Turner, who went 1-for-4 with an RBI last time in action, battle Yusei Kikuchi and the Toronto Blue Jays at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Guardians.
+He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.

 Justin Turner Game Info & Props vs. the Blue Jays